Bobli0322/Bobs-file-backup-assistant/README.md

 A **note** on file comparison function.\
 Filecmp.cmp(src,dst,shallow=False) is practically as good as compare checksums\
 If shallow option is omitted then it defaults to True which isn't totally reliable\
-because it only compares file metadata.
+because it only compares file metadata like file size and modification time.\
+So two separate files have same size and modification time, even if file name and content are different,\
+the default filecmp.cmp function (shallow=True) still returns True.\
+The downside is for large files, it takes a long time to compare file content.

 Tested on Windows 8.1 and Linux.